 Today, the Oktoberfest is the largest festival in the world with an international flavor characteristic of the 21st century: some 6 million visitors from all around the world converge on the Oktoberfest each year.

-And since the Oktoberfest is still held on the Theresienwiese the locals still refer to the event simply as the “Wies’n”.
+The locals still refer to the event simply as the “Wies’n” since the Oktoberfest is still held on the Theresienwiese.

 So “welcome to the Wies’n” means nothing other than “welcome to the Oktoberfest”!

-It is hardly surprising then that a country like the USA with huge numbers of German immigrants (in fact, German Americans make up the largest ancestry group in the USA) should now offer such a large number of Oktoberfests in the USA during September and October!
+It is hardly surprising then that a country like the USA with vast numbers of German immigrants (in fact, German Americans make up the largest ancestry group in the USA) should now offer such a large number of Oktoberfests in the USA during September and October!

 If you want to throw your own Oktoberfest celebration perhaps these supplies will help!